andrasq/node-qibl/README.md

         done();
     });

+### new Cron( )

+Schedule precise-interval cronjobs.
+A cronjob is a function taking a callback that it calls when done and uses to report errors.  `Cron` schedules runtimes at exact multiples of the configured interval, and calls the cron function once it has come due.
+The next run will only be scheduled after the previous run has finished, job runs will never overlap.
+The duration of the job does not affect the schedule, but an overdue job can cause the following run to be skipped.
+The different jobs are run in turn, in the order scheduled.

+Note that `Cron` is explicitly strobed, it does not run its own timer:  `cron.run` must be called with the current time at the cron scheduling granularity, eg every minute.

+    cron = new qibl.Cron();
+    cronTimer = setInterval(() => cron.run(Date.now()), 60000);

+#### cron.schedule( intervalMs, cronjob(cb), [startMs, [errorCallback(err)]] )

+Schedule a cronjob to run every `intervalMs` milliseconds from now, or from the optional `startMs` time.
+If provided, `errorCallback` will be called with any errors the cronjob encounters each time it is run.
+Cronjob exceptions are redirected to the error callback, but errorCallback exceptions are fatal.

+#### cron.cancel( cronjob )

+Remove a cronjob from the list and do not run it any more.
+Returns true if removed, false if the `cronjob` was not scheduled.

+#### cron.run( nowMs, callback )

+Run the cronjobs that have come due, and call the `callback` when finished running them.
+This call never returns errors, error reporting is done per job via their scheduled `errorCallback`.

+    cron = new qibl.Cron();
+    cron.schedule(60 * 1000, () => console.log('1 minute elapsed'));
+    cron.run(Date.now() + 30000);
+    // (nothing)
+    cron.run(Date.now() + 60000);
+    // => "1 minute elapsed"

 Changelog
 ---------

+- 1.17.0 - `Cron` periodic interval job runner adapted from `miniq`
 - 1.16.1 - fix globdir filename matching in `'.'`, make `assignTo` the primary and remove `copyObject` from the docs, call it `forEachCb`, fix `rmdir_r` on dangling symlinks, new undocumented `runSteps`, fix `globdir` to not report files visited after error